GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 In GanttPRO Gantt chart software, users can save their projects as templates.
 Just click on “Settings” and press “Save as template”.
 After the project template is saved as one of your preferred templates you can easily use it in the future.

 You can export your Gantt chart project plan to PDF, PNG, XLSX or XML and send the file to a customer or include it in your presentation, report or business plan.
-Click on the button with three dots on the right top corner and choose Export.
+Click on the button with three dots at the right top corner and choose Export.

 Please note that if you choose to export your Gantt chart to XLSX, you will only export the list of tasks, not a Gantt chart itself.